Brooklyn–Battery Tunnel: Construction starts

 The Brooklyn–Battery Tunnel's groundbreaking ceremony was supposed to be held on October 8, 1940, with President Roosevelt in attendance.
 At the time, the president was in the final weeks of his reelection campaign for the 1940 United States presidential election, and he was expected to campaign at several places around New York City.
 The groundbreaking was ultimately pushed back to October 28.
 At the ceremony, Roosevelt extolled the benefits of a tunnel as opposed to a bridge, while Mayor La Guardia invited the president to return for the opening ceremony in four years.
 Three days later, the city approved a motion to widen Hamilton Avenue from 80 to 300 ft to make way for the Brooklyn tunnel approach, as well as awarded a contract for the tunnel's lining to Bethlehem Steel.

 The start of actual tunneling was delayed due to dispute between a dockworkers' union, which was commissioned to dig the tunnel, and a sandhogs' union, which claimed that its members were entitled to work on the project because the sandhogs specialized in building tunnels.
 This disagreement turned into a violent protest and multiday strike in February 1941.
 The next year, some union sandhog workers were banned from working on the Battery Tunnel project due to a disagreement with their union's parent union.

-Another issue arose when it was revealed that the Great New York Aquarium at Castle Clinton, at the Battery on the Manhattan side, would need to be demolished to make way for the tunnel.
+Another issue arose when it was revealed that the New York Aquarium at Castle Clinton, at the Battery on the Manhattan side, would need to be demolished to make way for the tunnel.
 The aquarium considered moving to Coney Island on the southern shore of Brooklyn.
 To expedite construction of the tunnel, the city closed the Great New York Aquarium and moved its fish to other aquariums in September 1941.
 Moses advocated for the demolition of Castle Clinton, but preservationists who opposed Moses's proposed action asked federal judge to grant an injunction to prevent demolition.
 Even though Moses initially had the injunction dismissed, the federal government later designated the castle a US historic monument, which prohibited him from demolishing the castle.
 The tunnel project would also require demolishing 2 acre of the Battery in order to build a seawall, and, as a result of the downsizing of the Battery, an architect was hired to study the redesign of the park.
 This, in turn, led to a public competition for potential park redesigns.